Relewise/relewise-demos-javascript/README.md

 # relewise-demos-javascript
 Relewise demos featuring Search &amp; Recommendation built on top of the JavaScript SDK

+Try it out [https://relewise.github.io/relewise-demos-javascript/](on github pages). (requires access to a dataset in Relewise)

 ## Project setup
 ```
 npm install